Q3 Academy Langley

 Q3 Academy Langley is a coeducational secondary school located in the Langley Green area of Oldbury in the West Midlands of England.

-There has been a school located at this site since 1926, firstly named Oldbury County High School and then Oldbury Grammar School, Oldbury High School, Langley High School, Oldbury College of Sport and prior to demolition, Oldbury Academy.
-The current Q3 Academy school opened in 2016 following site clearance and the development of an entirely new school.

 History

 Grammar school

 Oldbury County High School (a grammar school) opened in 1926, on Moat Road across from Barnford Hill Park in Langley Green.
 This was after the transfer of Oldbury Secondary School, founded in 1904, from Flash Road, Oldbury.
 In 1944, following the new Education Act, the County High, originally co-opting its location within Worcestershire, became Oldbury Grammar School.

 In 1929, local glass artists Tom Stokes and Bill Pardoe created a window for Oldbury Grammar's main school hall as a memorial to the Old Boys of the school who died in the 1914-18 First World War.
 It consists of eight lights with the allegorical figures of Justice, Courage and Fortitude and with extracts from the story of the Peloponnesian War, specially selected by Mr Willis Bond, that great figure in Worcestershire education of those days.
 Around the same time, money was raised for a multi-pipe church-style organ.
 "I Vow To Thee My Country" became a regular fixture of morning assembly.

 The school motto was Cresco ("I Grow").
 Former grammar school pupils are known as "Old Cresconians".

 Serving a mainly working class area, the school acted as a bridge to University education and a career in the professions.
 A thriving sixth form, lost when the school changed to a comprehensive in 1974, saw many pupils attain sufficient quality A-levels (Advanced levels) to attend major British universities and gain social mobility.

 A history of Oldbury Grammar School from 1904 to 1974 was written by former history teacher at the school Mr A.A.L Pearce and published in 1979.
 "Farewell to Oldbury Grammar School", a poem written to commemorate the last grammar school intake to leave the school in the summer of 1978, appeared in The Blackcountryman, the quarterly publication of The Black Country Society.

 As a selective grammar with open entry dictated only by academic ability at 11+ rather than the ability to afford school fees, the school not only promoted similar levels of academic excellence to that of private schools but adopted many of their trappings including a House system (Queens; Kings; Trinity; School), winter and summer school uniform (which included distinctive green, blue and white striped blazers and straw boater hats for girls), the teaching of Latin and a school song which drew on the working-class roots of the area.